remix-run/remix/docs/tutorials/jokes.md

 - `fly.toml` - Fly-specific configuration
 - `Dockerfile` - Remix-specific Dockerfile for the app
-- `.dockerignore` - It just ignores `node_modules` because we'll run the installation as we build the image.
+- `.dockerignore` - It ignores `node_modules` because we'll run the installation as we build the image.

 💿 Now set the `SESSION_SECRET` environment variable by running this command: